aweng98/sentinel/docs/docker.rst

 and then run the container::

-    $ docker run -p 80:9000 -d massenz/sentinel
+    $ docker run --name sentinel-app -p 9000:9000 -d massenz/sentinel

-The REST API will be exposed on the docker host on port 80 (default HTTP).
+The REST API will be exposed on the docker host on port 9000 (if you change this, remember to update the Nginx proxy configuration).

 NGINX Docker configuration